dpays/esteem8app.github.io/docs/strategies/Strategy-planner.md

 ## Words explanation

- * Optimally allocated = not too much directives to loose effort re-planning because of unknown events and too less to loose effort asking too much what to do.
+ * Optimally allocated = not too much to loose effort re-planning because of unknown events and not too less to loose effort asking too much "what is that fuck ?".
  * Optimal = get suitable output with minimal input.